 Activities, including the construction or reconstruction of a bridge, may disturb special areas of the State that are regulated by the Department, may require an approval from the Division prior to construction.
 An area containing sensitive and endangered plant species for example, may be irreparably damaged by such activities.
 It is important therefore to closely examine a proposed project relative to the sensitive areas which may be impacted.

 Construction or reconstruction of a bridge may require multiple approvals from the Division, depending on the special areas impacted by the project.
 If you don't know what special areas are on your site, please check out the before you buy, before you build section of this website for guidance on determining if your site has one of these regulated special areas on it.

 For information on Land Use permit requirements for construction or reconstruction of a bridge within specific "special areas", please click on each of the tabs above.*

 *For impacts to Streams, Rivers, Lakes, Ponds, Flood Plains, Flood Way, Riparian Zones and other water body related areas, please click on the "Flood Hazard" tab.
 For impacts to special coastal areas, please click on the "Coastal" tab.
 For impacts to Freshwater Wetlands, click on the "Freshwater Wetlands" tab.
 Information on Tidelands can be found in the "Tidelands" tab.

 The construction of a bridge within freshwater wetlands, transition areas, and/or State open waters requires a Freshwater Wetlands (FWW) permit.
 Two FWW General Permits (GPs) are available for this activity, a GP10A and a GP10B.
-To be eligible for a GP10A or a GP10B, the total area of freshwater wetlands, transition areas, and/or State open waters disturbed cannot exceed one quarter acre.

 General Permit 10A -- Very minor road crossings is for bridges that comply with one of the two scenarios listed below: